-Mohamed Ibrahim “more commonly known as Mo Ibrahim”is a Sudanese-born entrepreneur, currently based in the UK.
-He became successful as a businessman in the telecommunications industry, founding one of Africa’s biggest cellular phone companies, Celtel.
-He has recently come to prominence for his idea of the Ibrahim Prize for Achievement in African Leadership, which awards the recipient a $5 million initial payment, plus $200,000 a year for life.
-The prize was conceived as a way to curb corruption by African leaders, who often resort to corruption to obtain financial security when they leave office, and to promote good governance.
+Mohamed Ibrahim–more commonly known as Mo Ibrahim–is a Sudanese-born entrepreneur currently based in the UK.
+A successful telecommunications businessman, he founded one of Africa’s largest cellular phone companies, Celtel.
+He came into prominence for establishing the Ibrahim Prize for Achievement in African Leadership in 2017, an award that provides the recipient a $5 million initial payment, plus $200,000 annually for life.
+The prize was conceived as a way to promote good governance and curb corruption by African leaders seeking financial security when they leave office.
 The prize is believed to be the world’s largest, surpassing the $1.3 million Nobel Peace Prize.

 Source of Influence: Business